rhezab/smile/docs/recruitment.md

 To get started you first need to create an account on [CloudResearch.com](https://account.cloudresearch.com/Account/Login)

 Next, you have to connect your Mechanical Turk account to Cloud Research, effectively granting them access to post and approve HITs on your behalf.
 CloudResearch provides instructions on doing this [here](https://cloudresearch-com.s3.amazonaws.com/files/Instructions+for+linking+MTurk+and+CloudResearch+Accounts.pdf).
-If you are in the gureckislab you will need to ask Todd to add you to our lab MTurk account.
+If you are in the <GureckisLabText /> you will need to ask Todd to add you to our lab MTurk account.

 <!-- To create studies you use the intuitive study builder.
 There are many custom fields that you can use to configure your study including payment, demographic restrictions, privacy-enhancing features, etc...
 However, the most important is to post the correct link to the study.
 Here is an example.
 But basically it is